HTML Elements

 HTML Attributes

-You can set and get individual HTML attributes in three ways, it's up to you who you like more.
-The first is through the properties:
+Individual HTML attributes can be set and retrieved in three ways; it's up to you which one you prefer.
+The first is via properties:

 $el->src = 'image.jpg'; // sets src attribute